Bruneri-Canella case: Meetings at the hospital

 Great care was placed in the handling of the meeting, in order to hide from the patient that the encounter had been prearranged.
 The man had shown signs of fear and psychological stress when confronted with staff members or visitors, so the meeting was to look to him like a random occurrence.

 The man was taken for a stroll in the cloister of the hospital, and crossed Giulia Canella's path without showing any emotion or sign he recognized her.
 Canella stated that the man was her husband beyond doubt.
 On a second attempt the day later, the man told his psychiatrists that he vaguely recognized the woman, and that some recollections were resurfacing in his mind.
 In the third meeting, the woman broke into tears, and the man hugged her, apparently recognizing his wife.
 On the same afternoon, a fourth encounter convinced the doctors that the man was indeed Canella, who told them about some vague recollections about his children.
 More encounters were scheduled to aid in memory recovery, but the man was now considered identified.

 In March 1927, the patient was officially recognized as Professor Canella and sent back to Verona with his wife.
 The story of a man lost in the war and returning to his family after ten years received a lot of news coverage, sparking hope in many other people who had also lost relatives in the conflict.
 The usually moderate Turin newspaper La Stampa printed the emphatic headline "A cry, a shiver, a hug, the light".

 Despite newspapers covering the story, no interviews were granted.
-No one knew what he had done in the nine years he went missing.
+No one knew what he had done in the nine years since he went missing.